securityfirst/tent-content/contents_fr/information/passwords/expert/challenging-password-demands.md

-[Title]: # (Des dema
-des de mot de passe difficiles)
+[Title]: # (Des demandes de mot de passe difficiles)
 [Order]: # (11)

-# Challe
+# Challenging password demands
-gi
-g password dema
-ds

-I
- some jurisdictio
-s, such as the U
-ited States or Belgium, you may be able to legally challe ge a dema d for your password.
-I other jurisdictio s, such as the U ited Ki gdom or I dia, local laws allow the gover me t to dema d i formatio is give to them.
-More i formatio o safety precautio s to take while travelli g ca be read i the [Preparatio
+In some jurisdictions, such as the United States or Belgium, you may be able to legally challenge a demand for your password.
+In other jurisdictions, such as the United Kingdom or India, local laws allow the government to demand information is given to them.
+More information on safety precautions to take while travelling can be read in the [Preparation](umbrella://lesson/preparation) lesson.
-](umbrella://lesso
-/preparatio
-) lesso
-.

-Please
-ote that i
-te
-tio
-al destructio
- of evide
-ce or obstructio
- of a
- i
-vestigatio
- ca
- be charged as a separate crime, ofte with very serious co seque ces.
-I some cases, this ca be easier for the gover me t to prove a d allow for more substa tial pu ishme ts tha the alleged crime origi ally bei g i vestigated.
+Please note that intentional destruction of evidence or obstruction of an investigation can be charged as a separate crime, often with very serious consequences.
+In some cases, this can be easier for the government to prove and allow for more substantial punishments than the alleged crime originally being investigated.